ARAZA13/araza13.github.io/README.md

 ## Bio:

+Ahmed is a structured thinker, trained in economics, finance, data science and technology.
+Data Scientist with over 9 years of experience driving evidence-based policy solutions at the intersection of economics, data science, and human development.
+Proven track record of leading data-driven initiatives at the World Bank Group, delivering measurable outcomes in global education policy and human capital development.
+Skilled in econometric modeling, data pipeline development, and stakeholder management, with expertise in Stata, R, Python, and data visualization tools.
+Adept at aligning technical solutions with organizational goals to address complex developmental challenges.

 Ahmed is a structured thinker, trained in economics, finance, data science & technology.
 He currently works as an economist (consultant) with Education Global Practice @ [World Bank Group](https://www.worldbank.org/en/home), where he dives into the complexities of global economic issues and pressing human development challenges.
 His research interests lie where development and data meet.
 His work on promoting evidence based policy-making has allowed him to culminate affiliations with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [EPOD-Harvard](https://epod.cid.harvard.edu), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
 {: style="text-align: justify"}